 Fairvalley High (Continuation School)

-Fairvalley High (Continuation School) is Listed among the top public schools in California for:
+Fairvalley High (Continuation School) places among the top 20% of public schools in California for:

 - Category Attribute

 - Community Size Largest student body (number of students) (Top 20%)

 - Student Attention Lowest teacher:student ratio (Top 10%)